databyjp/plotly_dash_coiled_helloworld/README.md

 This app is designed to show how quickly an easily a Dash app using Dask on a local cluster can be converted to use a remote cluster with Coiled.

+## Important Notes
+- The app assumes that the user has a Coiled account, and that **their account credentials have been set up** (e.g. via `coiled login`).
+See Coiled's [getting started guide](https://docs.coiled.io/user_guide/getting_started.html) for help.
+- Just as a local Python environment is needed with the right packages, a remote environment is required at the Coiled cluster - see the getting started guide, or Coiled's guide on [creating software environments](https://docs.coiled.io/user_guide/software_environment_creation.html).

 ![Screenshot of Dash+Coiled app](./assets/dash_coiled_screenshot.png?raw=true)

 ## Additional documentation: